ConnorShore/rig-and-barter-backend/README.md

 * **

 ### Databases
-Currently the databases being utalized are:
+Currently the databases being utilized are:
 * **MySQL**
 * **MongoDB**
 * **AWS S3**

-The architecture of the services allow me to very easily swap to different database poviders or types depending on my needs going forward, especially related to costs.
+The architecture of the services allow me to very easily swap to different database providers or types depending on my needs going forward, especially related to costs.

 > ![NOTE]
 > Currently I'm working on building a home server so I can deploy and host this myself instead of paying for cloud providers as they get expensive for a personal project.